Driven to distraction: The Kardashian paradox

 What can leaders do to avoid being distracted?

 Scott continues saying, “Organisations are in danger of drowning in data and measurement.
 This is why I encourage managers and individuals to consider whether or not what they are doing represents ‘Time Well Spent.’
 This comes from an idea promoted by Tristan Harris, and specific to software, but which has broader organisational and cultural ramifications.
 Following Marie Kondo’s example and decluttering your organisation may be a good first step.

 We can help ourselves, too.
 I have long been fascinated by the use of legal performance-enhancing drugs, or nootropics, and wonder whether businesses will start to prescribe them to their own people, encouraging sharper responses for more prolonged periods of time.

 Still here?
 In which case, here’s my parting shot.
 To ensure they have our attention, and to seek more certainty about their customers buying, or buying into a specific brand, I am certain that corporations will pay us to watch their adverts very shortly.

 Thank you.
 Your cheque is in the post.”

 If you are interested in booking Scott as a speaker, please contact us on firstname.lastname@example.org or call 01332 810481.

-Here is what one of our customers had to say about him:
+Here’s what one of our clients had to say about him: